cpjobling/eg-247-textbook/fourier_series/2/worksheet10.md

 +++ {"slideshow": {"slide_type": "slide"}}

+# Worksheet 10

-# Exponential Fourier Series
+## To accompany Chapter 4.2 Exponential Fourier Series

-+++ {"slideshow": {"slide_type": "notes"}}
++++ {"slideshow": {"slide_type": "subslide"}}

 ## Colophon

-An annotatable worksheet for this presentation is available as [**Worksheet 10**](https://cpjobling.github.io/eg-247-textbook/fourier_series/2/worksheet10.html).

-* The source code for this page is [fourier_series/2/exp_fs1.ipynb](https://github.com/cpjobling/eg-247-textbook/blob/master/fourier_series/2/exp_fs1.ipynb).

-* You can view the notes for this presentation as a webpage ([HTML](https://cpjobling.github.io/eg-247-textbook/fourier_series/2/exp_fs1.html)).

-* This page is downloadable as a [PDF](https://cpjobling.github.io/eg-247-textbook/fourier_series/2/exp_fs1.pdf) file.

-+++ {"slideshow": {"slide_type": "notes"}}

-This section builds on our [Revision of the to Trigonometrical Fourier Series](../1/trig_fseries).

-Trigonometric Fourier series uses integration of a periodic signal multiplied by sines and cosines at the fundamental and harmonic frequencies.
-If performed by hand, this can a painstaking process.
-Even with the simplifications made possible by exploiting waveform symmetries, there is still a need to integrate cosine and sine terms, be aware of and able to exploit the trigonometrc identities, and the properties of *orthogonal functions* before we can arrive at the simplified solutions.
-This is why I concentrated on the properties and left the computation to a computer.

-However, by exploiting the exponential function $e^{at}$, we can derive a method for calculating the coefficients of the harmonics that is much easier to calculate by hand and convert into an algorithm that can be executed by computer.

-The result is called the *Exponential Fourier Series*.
+This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet10.pdf).
+We will step through this worksheet in class.

+An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 10** in the **Week 5: Classroom Activities** section of the Canvas site.
+I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

+You are expected to have at least watched the video presentation of [Chapter 4.2](https://cpjobling.github.io/eg-247-textbook/fourier_series/2/exp_fs1) of the [notes](https://cpjobling.github.io/eg-247-textbook) before coming to class.
+If you haven't watch it afterwards!

+After class, the lecture recording and the annotated version of the worksheets will be made available through Canvas.

 +++ {"slideshow": {"slide_type": "slide"}}